Zhang-Henry/AIOS_agent/README.md

   - non-agg: run with non-aggressive attack tools
   - all: run with both tools.

 llms: The LLMs to use in the evaluation.
+Same with Direct Prompt Injection.

 triggers: PoT triggers to use.
   - with perspicacious discernment